pilipenok/ml-specialization-demo2/app/frontend/README.md

 After `ng build` run `firebase deploy` from the app root directory.

 ## Deploy on new project
+Use `firebase apps:sdkconfig` to sync settings in src/environments/*

 Delete firebase.json and .firebaserc, then initialize Firebase by running `firebase init`, Firestore and Storage must be enabled.
 Then run `firebase deploy`.